jedi4ever/devicefarm-cli/README.md

 # Description
-This is the start (poc code currently) of an AWS Device Farm cli utility.

-It will provide a more human & continous friendly CLI tool.
+> A Command-Line interface to AWS Devicefarm , but humans don't use ARNs.
+Written in golang for maximum deployability

+Current State:
+- managed to use most documented api calls and succeeded in running a test and getting the results.
-Have a look in the code.
+- Have a look in the code.

 Things I want to cover:
 - upload of all elements